Measuring Body Fat

 • BIA is a method of assessing body composition

-• Inbody uses BIA- small electrical current flow through the body
+• Inbody uses BIA- small electrical current flows through the body

 • Resistance (impedance) is measured to calculate body composition